calaldees/teachingWorkshops/teacherTraining/constructivisum.md

 (Some notes I had and left them here)

 * What does this code do?
-* How would we find out what it dose?
+* How would we find out what it does?
     * Run it?
 * How does it work?
     * Dry run it?